About the Museums

 University Chapel & Galleries

 A National Historic Landmark, the Chapel opened in 1868 during Robert E. Lee’s tenure as 11th president of then Washington College.
 Non-denominational and unconsecrated, the Chapel housed an auditorium, administrative offices, a YMCA, and a library.
 In 1928, a museum was installed in the basement.
-Today, that museum includes an exhibition on the history of the university, a changing exhibition gallery, and a museum shop.
-Visitors also see Lee’s 1870 president’s office and Edward Valentine’s Recumbent Lee statue.
+Today, that museum is now comprised of several gallery spaces with exhibitions on the history of the university.
+Visitors also see Edward Valentine's Recumbent Lee statue.

 University Chapel Visitation Policies